1975 North Atlantic earthquake

 The 1975 North Atlantic earthquake occurred on May 26 at 09:11 UTC.
 The epicenter was located in the North Atlantic, in an area between the Azores, Iberian Peninsula, and Morocco.
 It had a magnitude of M_{w} 7.9, or M_{s} 8.1.

-This was an intraplate earthquake that was located about 200 km south of the Gloria Fault, the presumed boundary between the African plate and the Eurasia Plate.
+This was an intraplate earthquake that was located about 200 km south of the Gloria Fault, the presumed boundary between the African and the Eurasian plates.
 It had a right-lateral strike-slip focal mechanism and was unusually large for an oceanic strike-slip event.
 Damage was reported in Madeira, which is about 250 km away.
 A tsunami of 0.3 m in maximum water elevation was recorded in Lagos, Portugal and an eyewitness reported a 2 m wave height at Ponta Delgada in the Azores.